diary001/lunebounce/README.md

 ## BOTH OF THESE THEMES MUST BE INSTALLED TOGETHER
 In order to use the webapp theme you must install [Stylus](https://add0n.com/stylus.html). (downloads are in the top right corner)

-You can install the webapp theme for moonbounce.gg here: https://userstyles.world/style/12937/lunebounce-3
+You can install the webapp theme for Moonbounce here: https://userstyles.world/style/12937/lunebounce-3